ssh88/FeatureFlags/README.md

 #### Caching

 A value is cached locally in `UserDefaults` via the feature flag debug menu, any time a value is changed in that menu we cache it so it takes priority order when read.
+The debug menu UI also can clear the cache, resetting the priority order back to the remote.

 ## Diagram
 Below is an illustration of how the config files, script, generated files and debug menu interact.